-Before talking about how to make the most out of our goal setting for this year, it’s important to re-examine what exactly SMART goals are and why they are talked about so much online and in businesses.
+Before talking about how to make the most out of our goal setting for this year, we must visit an important topic first.
+SMART Goals.
+It’s important to re-examine this system and why so many people talk about them online and in business.
 And, just for the record, these are not goals that have anything to do with academics or making us smarter.
 They are goals that are:

-The idea of setting SMART goals is that it gives the goal-setter an action plan.
+SMART goals give its implementor an action plan.
 You, as the goal-setter, understand what it is to fail and what it is to succeed.
-Instead of focusing on a solely subjective goal like “I want to get in better shape” you objectify that goal and quantify it, saying something like “I want to have enough endurance to run 5 km without stopping.”
-Instead of saying “I want to lose weight”, you make it specific saying, “I want to lose 10 kg within six months.”
-As mentioned above, you are taking what is subjective and making it objective, and that is the beauty of SMART Goals.
+Instead of focusing on a solely subjective goal like “I want to get in better shape” you objectify that goal.
+You quantify it, saying something like “I want to have enough endurance to run 5 km without stopping.”
+Instead of saying “I want to lose weight”, you specifically state, “I want to lose 10 kg within six months.”
+Subjective goals become objective goals, and that is the beauty of SMART Goals.

 Making SMART Goals SMARTER